 On May 22, 1944 the Flennoy Trio recorded three tunes for an AFRS Jubilee disc (most of which featured songs by Louis Jordan).
 "Seed [not "She's"] My Honeychile" and "Straighten Up And Fly Right" were by the Trio, and "Boogie Woogie Bugle Boy Of Company B" was a backup to Mabel Scott.
 On these, they were augmented by a full band, presumably Jordan's.
 At the time, the Trio was gone from "Sweet 'N Hot" and was appearing at the Swannee Inn.

 By late June 1944, Mabel Scott had also left "Sweet 'N Hot".
-She and the Flennoy Trio appeared together at Elihu "Black Dot" McGee's Casablanca Breakfast Club in Los Angeles, replacing T-Bone Walker.
-(In spite of its name, the Casablanca Breakfast Club was a night club.
+She and the Flennoy Trio appeared together at Elihu "Black Dot" McGee's Casa Blanca Breakfast Club in Los Angeles, replacing T-Bone Walker.
+(The Casa Blanca Breakfast Club was a night club that opened at midnight.
 Presumably second shift war workers could see the show and stay for breakfast.)
 Mabel wasn't actually their singer, but they did play a lot of dates together.

 Along the way, Lorenzo had managed to squeeze in another movie: "When Strangers Marry", starring Dean Jagger, Kim Hunter, and Robert Mitchum; it was released in August 1944.
 Lorenzo (without the Trio) performed a tune called "Boogie Woogie".